Robert Mounts -- Active Citizen

 During a break in military service in 1972-74, Mr. Mounts served as Deputy General Counsel to former Florida Governor Reuben O’D. Askew and wrote major criminal justice legislation, including the 1973 Florida State-Wide Grand Jury law, and a 1973 Executive Order establishing procedures for Judicial Nominating Commissions.

-Mr. Mounts obtained his undergraduate and law degrees from the University of Florida in 1964 and 1966, respectively.
-He is a member of various civic and professional organizations, and is the recipient of multiple professional awards.
+Mr. Mounts obtained his undergraduate and law degrees from the University of Florida in 1964 and 1966, respectively, and is a member of Florida Blue Key.
+He is a member of various other civic and professional organizations, and is the recipient of multiple professional awards.
 In recognition of his Federal civilian service, he was awarded the Department of the Army Decoration for Exceptional Civilian Service (highest civilian award).

-Mr. Mounts is married to Eunsook Park, who works from home in Florida Park -- the "Cox Family Log Home" built in 1936-37, now on the National Register of Historic Places.
+Mr. Mounts is married to Eunsook Park, who works from home as an interpreter.
 They have five grown children between them.
-Mounts currently serves as Chair of the Community Redevelopment Agency’s College Park University Heights Redevelopment Advisory Board; on the Matheson History Museum Board; as a member of the Rotary Club of Gainesville, and is the immediate past president of the University Park Neighborhood Association (UPNA).
+Mounts currently serves as President of the Matheson History Museum, Inc.; as a member of Holy Trinity Episcopal Church's governing board (Vestry); as a member of the Rotary Club of Gainesville, as a member of the Alachua County Democratic Party Executive Committee, serving as Chair of the Grievance Committee, and is the immediate past president of the University Park Neighborhood Association (UPNA).

-Former Historic Preservation Board Chair Bill Warriner, presenting the National Register of Historic Places certificate to Robert and his wife, Eunsook Park
+Former Historic Preservation Board Chair Bill Warriner, presenting the National Register of Historic Places certificate in 2017 to Robert and his wife, Eunsook Park honoring their former log home in Florida Park.
+The couple has since "downsized" to a top-floor condo in Haile Village and also now own an 8th floor "weekend getaway" condo in Flagler Beach.